2026 Fare Policy Update

 Frequently Asked Questions

-Metro is targeting fare policy changes on or after July 1, 2026.
+Metro is targeting fare policy changes on August 1, 2026.
 More details on possible dates for fare policy changes will be publicized as the process proceeds. - Is BSOOB Transit participating?

 Yes, Biddeford Saco Old Orchard Beach Transit (BSOOB Transit) is participating in this policy update.
-Metro and BSOOB will continue to have a single fare payment system, fare policies, and DiriGo pass wallets. - Aside from a possible fare increase, how would Metro generate additional revenue from policy changes?
+Metro and BSOOB will continue to have a single fare payment system, fare policies, and DiriGo pass wallets.
+BSOOB Transit is planning to hold a pubic meeting on Monday, April 13, 2026 from 4:00pm-5:00pm at the Saco Transportation Center. - Aside from a possible fare increase, how would Metro generate additional revenue from policy changes?

 Metro acknowledges that our electronic fare payment system, which was introduced in 2020, makes it difficult for some potential passengers to ride transit, particularly visitors to the Portland area and those traveling in groups.
 A major goal of this policy update is to make it simple and easy for anyone to ride Metro by allowing direct credit card payments (“tap to pay”), rather than needing cash or a DiriGo account.
 When more people take Metro, this increases Metro’s revenues regardless of the base fare amount, and this has other long-term benefits to Metro’s federal funding allocation as well.